holt-rogers/portfolio-website/README.md

 # Portfolio Website

 This is a minimalist portfolio website.
-Feel free to use this as a base or inspiration for your own website, but I would heavily encourage you to edit the site in some meaningful way to show your design abilities and personality.
+Please don't bully me I'm not a web dev.

 ![alt text](image.png)